Hillel Slovak: Death

-Following his death Kiedis fled town and did not attend the funeral, considering the situation to be surreal.
+Following Slovak's death, Kiedis fled town and did not attend the funeral, considering the situation to be surreal.
 Although he found the death to be a shock, he was not initially "scared straight" and continued to use heroin.
-However, a few weeks later his friend convinced him both to check into rehab and visit Slovak's grave, which inspired him to get clean.
-Irons was unable to cope with his death and subsequently left the band, saying that he did not want to be part of something that resulted in the death of his friends.
-Irons has suffered from severe depression since his death.
-This did not end Irons' musical career however, as he would work with Johannes on several projects including the band Eleven, and would join Pearl Jam for a period in the 1990s after initially declining to join the band upon its founding.
-Kiedis and Flea decided to continue making music, hoping to continue what he "helped build".
-They hired DeWayne McKnight and D.H.
-Peligro as replacements shortly, who were later replaced by Chad Smith and John Frusciante.
+However, a few weeks later, a friend convinced him to both check into rehab and to visit Slovak's grave, which inspired him to get clean.
+Irons was unable to cope with Slovak's death and subsequently left the band, saying that he did not want to be part of something that resulted in the death of his friends.
+This did not end Irons' musical career, however, as he would work with Johannes on several projects, including the band Eleven, and would join Pearl Jam for a period in the 1990s after initially declining to join the band upon its founding.
+Kiedis and Flea decided to continue making music, hoping to continue what Slovak "helped build".
+They hired McKnight and D.H.
+Peligro as replacements, who were later replaced by Chad Smith and John Frusciante.